 When you export a database, you are creating a backup file of the database.
-This backup file is usually a .sql file, and can be used to copy the database to another server.
+This backup file is usually a .sql file (a text file), and can be used to copy and import the database onto another server.
 In this article we'll show you how to export your database.
-Generally when you export a database, one day you'll need to restore it (import).
-You can find more information on how to restore the export you're creating in this article here: How to Import a MySQL Database using phpMyAdmin.

-- Click the database you are working with in the left menu
+- Click on the database you are working with in the left menu

 Congratulations, you have just exported a copy of your database!

 2016-10-07 7:09 am

 After 3 days @ 1 call per day, This is exactly what I needed to begin with!
 With the youtube video skipping ahead (glitching)..... just wanted to say,